Have you ever wanted to froth milk for a delicious cappuccino or latte? Maybe you’ve been intimidated to try it before and had no idea where to begin.

 It’s best to use a bowl that is a bit bigger than the amount of milk you’re going to froth.

-As frothed milk will expand slightly, the bigger bowl will prevent the milk from pouring over the side.
+As frothed milk expands slightly, the bigger bowl will prevent the milk from pouring over the side.
 To froth milk using a handheld mixer, you can follow the following steps:

 - After the milk has been heated, transfer it to your heatproof bowl.